moddroid94/onthespot/docs/USAGE.md

 ## 6. Saving Your Configuration

 - **Apply Changes**
-  - After adjusting any settings, click the **Save Settings** button on the right to apply your changes.
+  - After adjusting any settings, click the 'Save Settings' button to apply your changes.

 > [!IMPORTANT]
-> Some configuration changes may require restarting **OnTheSpot** to take effect.
-Make sure to restart the application if prompted.
+> Some configuration changes may require restarting the app to take effect.